dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-Intune-android.md

 	![Enter PIN or password](./media/and-enroll-6-PIN-native.png)

-13. If you are using a Samsung Knox device, tap **Confirm**, and you’ll see a message that your device is being enrolled.
+13. If you are using a Samsung KNOX device, tap **Confirm**, and you’ll see a message that your device is being enrolled.
 If you are using a native Android device, just notice the following screen that shows that your device is being enrolled.

 	![Samsung KNOX privacy policy](./media/and-enroll-7-knox-privacy-policy.png)